braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/push_notifications/integration.md

 If you wish to unsubscribe a user, you can do so by calling `braze.unregisterPush()`.

 {% alert important %}
-Recent versions of Safari and Firefox require that you call this method from a short-lived event handler (e.g., from a button click handler or soft push prompt).
+Recent versions of Safari and Firefox require that you call this method from a short-lived event handler (for example, from a button click handler or soft push prompt).
 This is consistent with [Chrome's user experience best practices](https://docs.google.com/document/d/1WNPIS_2F0eyDm5SS2E6LZ_75tk6XtBSnR1xNjWJ_DPE) for push registration.
 {% endalert %}

 ### Step 3: Configure Safari push (optional) {#safari}